 A large to medium size garden is ideal for Witch Hazel

 Witch Hazel is a must have shrub in my eyes for anyone with a medium to large garden where it can be allowed to grow in to a good sized shrub.

 It can of course be planted in a smaller garden too but it will need to be pruned yearly to maintain the size of the shrub.

 It is important to remember though if you are pruning a witch hazel that it flowers on the previous year’s wood so it is best to prune it when it has finished flowers so you do not lose out on the flowers.

-In our garden center we sell two different varieties of witch hazel on sale
+In our garden centres we have two different varieties of witch hazel for sale

 The first is called Diane which has best red flowers in my eyes.
 They are a lovely deep red colour which I find really stand out in a garden at this time of year.
 The plant also has a beautiful scent which seems to waft all over the garden, especially in colder weather.